lupalberto/neutral-atom-vm/docs/ux.md

 start from a JSON template returned by `available_presets()` and tweak it, then pass it to the CLI's `--profile-config` or to `neutral_atom_vm.build_device_from_config` in Python.

+For loss-aware diagnostics, the SDK’s histogram helper now renders `-1` bits with an `L` prefix (e.g. `L01`), so erasure-heavy outcomes from runtime loss or Stim-era events appear clearly in the widget counts and CLI summaries without custom parsing.

 ### Notebook profile configurator